 Whether you’re a butterfly fanatic or simply interested in nature, the monarch butterfly is worth a study.

-In this article, we will discuss what a monarch butterfly experiences, how long they live on average, and how unique their life cycles are when comparing different generations of monarchs throughout the year.
+In this article, we will discuss what monarch butterflies experience, how long they live on average, and how unique their life cycles are when comparing different generations of monarchs throughout the year.

-How long is a monarch butterfly life span?
+How long is a monarch butterfly’s lifespan?
 Let’s get started:

 How Long Do Monarch Butterflies Live?

-What is the average monarch butterfly life span?
+What is the average monarch butterfly’s lifespan?
 Monarch butterflies generally live 5 weeks, with a range of 2-6 weeks during summer months, while migratory monarchs live 6-9 months.
 The final monarchs born during the year are usually born in late August or September, and these are the ones that migrate.

 While migrating monarch butterflies can live longer in order to reach their warmer destinations and climates, this does not necessarily mean that they accomplish this.

 A migrating monarch is much more at risk of getting eaten by predators or dying while in flight.

 However, should a migrating monarch survive their perilous journey, they will hibernate and overwinter in warm locations.
 Then, they will begin the monarch life cycle all over again, mating and laying eggs in the early spring.

 Monarch butterflies are special for this reason.
 They are one of few insects that migrate, and their lifespan changes based on when they are born in the year.